Moonshine-IDE/MoonshineWebsite/docs/moonshine/build_moonshine_in_moonshine.md

 You don't have to open any projects from the Moonshine-SDK-Installer.

-Your repository structure on disk shoul look like this:
+Your repository structure on disk should look like this:

 ```
 Repos